marko-knoebl/slides/src/sections/react-redux/04-redux-in-detail-en.md

 ## actions

 - actions describe a change to the state
-- actions are objects with a _type_-property and optionally other properties
+- actions are objects with a _type_ property and optionally other properties
 - the _type_ property is usually a string, often defined as a constant in a separate module
 - actions often adhere to the _FSA_ standard, meaning they may have a _payload_, an _error_ and a _meta_ property